-- Available now – November 2018 Webinar Recording: Working with Schools to Support Homeless Students – Click here to access the recording online anytime
+- November 2018 Webinar Recording: Working with Schools to Support Homeless Students – Click here to access the recording online anytime.

-- Available now – December 2018 Webinar Recording: Understanding the Legal Rights of Youth (with a focus on homeless youth) – Click here to access the recording online anytime
+- December 2018 Webinar Recording: Understanding the Legal Rights of Youth (with a focus on homeless youth) – Click here to access the recording online anytime.

 Grants Awarded to Schools and Community Organizations

-In addition, as of March 2019, TNOYS has awarded several large capacity-building grants to organizations in hard-hit communities as well as mini-grants to help school districts meet direct needs of affected students and families.
+As of May 2019, TNOYS has awarded 12 large capacity-building grants to organizations in hard-hit communities as well as 12 mini-grants that will help school districts meet direct needs of affected students and families.

 Capacity-building grants were awarded as follows: